dninosores/pixelmon-repel-blocks/Roadmap.md

 for the different repel types that do 1x1, 3x3, and 5x5 chunks respectively DONE
 - Creative tab for added items DONE

-- Use curios API to make avoidance and repel charms that give the avoidance and repel effects
+- Use curios API to make ~~avoidance~~ and repel charms that give the avoidance and repel effects DONE
-- Crafting recipe for the charms
+- Crafting recipe for the charms X
-- Art for the charms
+- Art for the charms X
 - Spawnchecker item that when you right click it will run checkspawns and tell you the result UNLESS you're near a repel block in which case it will tell you the coordinates of the repel(s) blocking spawns